immutable/ts-immutable-sdk/examples/README.md

 # End to end testing

 All examples should be covered by basic e2e tests to ensure they at least render the examples.
 Ideally they would also have e2e tests that prove the functionality that you're trying to show works.
-Depending on what you're doing in the examples, it may be difficult to e2e test certain things e.g. logging in with Passport.
+Depending on what you're doing in the examples, it may be difficult to e2e test certain things e.g. logging in with Passport or connecting with Metamask.
 For this reason, testing of functionality with e2e testing is recommended if practical, but not required.

 Install `@playwright/test` as a dev dependency for the e2e tests.